 Patients undergoing immunotherapy and those with a history of anaphylaxis should be instructed on how to recognize signs and symptoms of anaphylaxis.
 They should also be instructed on how to properly administer auto-injectable epinephrine.
-Family members of children should be educated on recognition and initial treatment of anaphylaxis with epinephrine.
+Family members (particularly of children) should be educated on recognition and initial treatment of anaphylaxis with epinephrine.
+Education specifically on use of auto-injectable epinephrine is recommended.